 I’m enjoying practising writing on Instagram.
 The language learning community is active and lively there and I like to see how everyone is doing and to be inspired.

 I didn’t watch any movie in French and Swedish though.
 It’s difficult to force myself to pick a film just because it’s in my target language.
-Movies are very serious business for me and I can only watch something if it fits the mood.
+Movies are a very serious business for me and I can only watch something if it fits the mood.

 French reading practice worked alright, I also used French for a few Google searches instead of English.

 Studying Swedish this month was really pleasant, more so than usual.
-I accomplished most of my goals: I learnt over 100 words on Memrise – Swedish 5, studied regularly on Babbel and Learningswedish.se and practised reading every week.
+I accomplished most of my goals: I learnt over 100 words on Memrise – Swedish 5, studied regularly on Babbel (affiliate) and Learningswedish.se and practised reading every week.
 I have mostly absorbed and had a slow learning approach for a while, but I finally feel it’s time to step up my game.

 A new Swedish learning routine

 I’ve been feeling more confident about Swedish recently: I’m familiar with the sentence structure, I can predict some patterns and I learnt enough vocabulary to start producing sentences beyond “the pen is on the table”.
-With the help of a dictionary I am also able to read simple articles and posts written for native speakers.
+With the help of a dictionary, I am also able to read simple articles and posts written for native speakers.
 This is why I want to challenge myself: this month I will start exploring 8 Sidor, a website with simplified news in writing and audio.
 It’s aimed at intermediate learners and I’m not even close, but reading is my strongest point so I’m going to dare.

 Last week I got some news that made me rethink my Swedish learning routine: an invitation to the wedding of my boyfriend’s sister, at the end of the summer.
 As I’m going to meet most of the family (no pressure at all!)
 I want to be able to have decent conversations with them in Swedish.
-I am sure everyone will be amazing at English, but that would be cheating, right?
+I am sure everyone will be amazing in English, but that would be cheating, right?

 I am going to prepare to have conversations on a few topics that might come up during the event and to answer and ask questions about myself and others.
 My keywords will be: reinforce (what I already learnt) and build (new skills and confidence).

 In the past few months I had dropped Duolingo as I didn’t find it useful in the first stages of learning, but now I’m going back to a few sessions a week.
-For me it works much better as a reviewing tool.
+For me, it works much better as a reviewing tool.

 Babbel, Learningswedish.se and Memrise will still be part of my weekly routine.
-In particular I want to create a new deck on Memrise for words, sentences and expressions to use in conversations.
+In particular, I want to create a new deck on Memrise for words, sentences and expressions to use in conversations.
 The areas I want to reinforce or build are: